 The Boards of Granite REIT and Granite GP are comprised of the same nine individuals.
 It is the policy of Granite that a majority of Board members be "independent" (as defined in National Instrument 52- 110 - Audit Committees ("NI 52-110"), as well as in the NYSE corporate governance standards applicable to boards of directors).
 The Boards have considered the circumstances of each of their current members and have concluded that eight of such members (Messrs.
-Aghar, Clow, Daal, Manji, Marshall, Mawani and Miller and Ms. Warren are "independent" based on the applicable tests.
-The Boards have also determined that Ms. Grodner and Ms. Murray are independent.
+Aghar, Daal, Marshall, Mawani and Miller and Ms. Grodner, Ms. Murray and Ms. Warren) are "independent" based on the applicable tests.
 In reaching these conclusions, the Boards determined that each such person is free from any direct or indirect material relationship - being a relationship which could reasonably interfere with his or her independent judgment - with Granite.
 Mr. Gorrie, the President and CEO of Granite REIT and Granite GP, is a member of Management and, as a result, not an independent trustee or director.
 Mr. Marshall is currently the chair of each of the Boards (the "Chair").

 The Boards are committed to facilitating open and candid discussion among their independent trustees and directors.
 An in camera session of independent trustees and directors is scheduled at each Board meeting to provide the independent trustees and directors the opportunity to discuss matters without Management present.
-In 2018, eight such in camera session of independent trustees and directors were held.
-The independent trustees and directors met without Management present at each of the regularly scheduled Board meetings held in 2018.
+In 2019, seven such in camera sessions of independent trustees and directors were held.
+The independent trustees and directors met without Management present at each of the regularly scheduled Board meetings held in 2019.
 Meetings of independent trustees and directors are also separately called as necessary.
-Granite believes that the size of the Board, including with the proposed addition of Ms. Grodner and Ms. Murray as independent trustees and directors, facilitates direct and immediate communication among independent trustees and directors (and between such trustees and directors and the full Board and Management) and permits the direct involvement by individual Board members in specific matters where their personal inclination or experience will assist the Board and Management in dealing with a specific issue.
+Granite believes that the size of the Board, facilitates direct and immediate communication among independent trustees and directors (and between such trustees and directors and the full Board and Management) and permits the direct involvement by individual Board members in specific matters where their personal inclination or experience will assist the Board and Management in dealing with a specific issue.

-As noted above, the Boards held a total of eight meetings in 2018.
-Each director and trustee attended all Board meetings held in 2018 while such person was a director and trustee, other than Mr. Miller who attended seven of eight meetings.
-The attendance record of each proposed trustee and director is also detailed above under "Matters to be Acted Upon at the Meetings -Election of Trustees of Granite REIT".
+As noted above, the Boards held a total of seven meetings in 2019.
+Each director and trustee attended all Board meetings held in 2019 while such person was a director and trustee, other than Ms. Murray who attended three of four meetings held while she was a director and trustee, and Mr. Manji, who attended two of three meetings held while he was a director and trustee.
+The attendance record of each proposed trustee and director is also detailed above under "Matters to be Acted Upon at the Meetings - Election of Trustees of Granite REIT".